 - Typical vegetables in the Mediterranean diet are peppers, tomatoes, cucumber, zucchini, eggplant, cauliflower, broccoli, carrots, onion, garlic, green bean, peas, potatoes, mushrooms, beetroot, celery, various greens.

-Always seasoned with high quality extra virgin olive oil.
+- It would be best if you always seasoned with the best quality extra virgin olive oil.

 - Eat fresh fruit as the typical daily dessert — again option for local and seasonal fruit.